 Earn Continuing Medical Education Credits with BC Guidelines

 With the launch of the College of Family Physicians of Canada's new Mainpro+ system, there are now more opportunities to earn credit for continuing medical education / continuing professional development through using and participating in the development of BC Guidelines.
-For more details, see Continuing Medical Education (CME) Credits.
+For more details, see Continuing Professional Development (CPD) Credits.